People often ask our criminal lawyers the question, “Is threatening someone against the law in Australia?”

 - Threat to kill

-- Making threats via documents or sending document threatening to harm
+- Making threats via documents or sending documents threatening to harm

 - Stalking or intimidation